-The tour starts in Banlung.
-We drive north to Kachon Village which takes approximately 45 minutes.
-In Kachon, we will take a scenic boat ride for about one hour upstream the Sesan river to a small village of Kachock people which is located at the edge of Virachey National Park.
-Upon arrival to the village, we will meet our local indigenous ranger, make some final adjustments for our trek.
+The tour starts in BANLUNG.
+Drive north to Kachon Village which takes approximately 45 minutes.
+In Kachon, take a scenic boat ride for about one hour upstream the Sesan river to a small village of Kachock people which is located at the edge of Virachey National Park.
+Upon arrival to the village, meet our local indigenous ranger, make some final adjustments for our trek.

-From village, we start our trekking tour to Virachey National Park, one of the most important wildlife and forest preservation areas in the whole of South East Asia.
-Soon we leave civilization behind and trek through bamboo forest, rocky hills, streams and tropical jungle.
-Along the trails, our guide is very pleasant to give you information about plants and animals which are living in Virachey National Park.
+From village, start our trekking tour to Virachey National Park, one of the most important wildlife and forest preservation areas in the whole of South East Asia.
+Soon you leave civilization behind and trek through bamboo forest, rocky hills, streams and tropical jungle.
+Along the trails, our guide is very pleased to give you information about plants and animals living in the park.
 Keep an eye out and you might spot wild animals and birds.
 If you are lucky, you could see a clouded leopard, elephants or a tiger.
-During the trek we take regular breaks to enjoy beautiful scenery and to rest a little bit.
+During the trek, there are regular breaks to enjoy beautiful scenery and to rest a little bit.

-After 4 hours of trekking, we will arrive at our campsite which is near a waterfall.
+After 4 hours of trekking, arrive at our campsite which is near from a waterfall.
 While the guide and ranger setting up shelters and preparing food for dinner, you can refresh in the nearby waterfall.
 Sitting around campfire and enjoy your simple but tasty dinner.

 Overnight in tents.

-In the afternoon, we continue further south of village where we will visit the sacred cemetery of Kachock indigenous group.
+In the afternoon, continue further south of village where you can will see the sacred cemetery of Kachock indigenous group.
 It houses ancient graves and authentic wooden carving representing the dead people.
 Carved wooden statues such as the pregnant woman, soldier and elephant tusk are placed around the grave.
 Our guide will tell you about the animist belief of Kachock hill tribe and how they bury their deceased with a great ceremony.

-After the visit, we will walk along Sesan River, and take a boat back to Kachon Village.
-The driver will wait at Kachon to provide a transfer back to Banlung then take a visit to Yeak Laom Lake, which was formed many centuries ago from a volcano.
+After the visit, walk along Sesan River, and take a boat back to Kachon Village.
+The driver will be awaiting at the Kachon village to provide a transfer back to Banlung.
+If your energy allows, then pay a visit to Yeak Laom Lake, which was formed many centuries ago from a volcano.
 Swim in crystal clear waters and enjoy the beautiful scenery of this Volcanic lake.

-We leave behind Banlung and travel southwest towards O’Pongman before veering north towards one of the most remote Eco-Tourism Communities, Preah Rumkel a small village alongside the Mekong River.
+Leave Banlung behind and travel southwest towards O’Pongman before veering north towards one of the most remote Eco-Tourism Communities, Preah Rumkel a small village alongside the Mekong River.
 The drive takes about 4 hours (200km).
 Upon arrival, you will be welcomed by a traditional lunch in a local family house.

-Our paddling tour of the forest continues until one point that you feel enough, then we return back to O’Svay before traveling by road to the provincial capital of Stung Treng.
+Our paddling tour of the forest continues until one point that you feel enough, then return back to O’Svay before traveling by road to the provincial capital of STUNG TRENG.

 Overnight in Stung Treng.